 When you are doing travel photography, you don’t want to miss any good photographic opportunities.
 Later, you should not tell that I could have got a better camera after downloading the photos to your computer.
-This had happened to me initially when I was using a point and shoot camera.
+It had happened to me initially when I was using a point-and-shoot camera.

-So, use a good DSLR camera or a Mirrorless camera for travel photography.
-It will help you to capture good quality images.
+So, use a good DSLR or a Mirrorless camera for travel photography.
+It will help you to capture high-quality images.

-Now, the immediate question would be, whether I should go for a Full frame camera or APS- C camera.
-I would recommend a Full frame one because of its noise performance and dynamic range.
-But, if you don’t have the budget then choose an APS-C camera.
+Now, the immediate question would be, whether to go for a full frame or APS- C camera.
+I would recommend a full frame one because of its noise performance and dynamic range.
+But, if you don’t have the budget, choose an APS-C camera.

-Go for a mirrorless camera if you want to reduce some camera weight.
+A mirrorless camera also helps to reduce some camera weight.

 2. Use Right Lens

-This is the next important thing.
-You should use the right camera lens with you.
-I don’t recommend you to carry all your camera lenses while traveling.
+You should use the right camera lens.
+I don’t recommend carrying all your camera lenses while traveling.
 It can become hectic, and you will end up losing interest in photography itself.